tharakvenkat/Handwritten-Digit-Recognition-CNN/README.md

 # ✍️ Interactive Handwritten Digit Recognition Using CNN

-A deep learning project that recognizes handwritten digits (0–9) using a **Convolutional Neural Network (CNN)** trained on the **MNIST dataset**.
-The project features an interactive drawing canvas built with **ipycanvas**, allowing users to draw handwritten digits directly in Google Colab and receive real-time predictions with confidence scores.
+A Convolutional Neural Network (CNN) implementation for handwritten digit recognition using the MNIST dataset.
+This project is developed with TensorFlow and Keras and includes an interactive drawing canvas built with `ipycanvas`, allowing users to draw digits and obtain real-time predictions directly in Google Colab.

 ---

-## 📌 Project Overview
+## Project Overview

-This project demonstrates image classification using a Convolutional Neural Network (CNN) implemented with **TensorFlow** and **Keras**.
-The model is trained on the MNIST handwritten digit dataset and achieves an impressive **99.55% test accuracy**.

-The notebook also includes an interactive canvas where users can draw digits, preprocess them automatically, and obtain predictions along with confidence scores and the top three predicted classes.
+This project demonstrates the complete workflow of a deep learning image classification system, including:

+- Data preprocessing
+- CNN model development
+- Model training and evaluation
+- Performance visualization
+- Interactive handwritten digit prediction
+- Model saving and reloading

+The trained model achieves a **99.55% test accuracy** on the MNIST dataset.

 ---

-## ✨ Features
+## Features

-- ✅ CNN-based handwritten digit recognition
+- CNN-based handwritten digit recognition
-- ✅ Trained on the MNIST handwritten digit dataset
-- ✅ Interactive drawing canvas using ipycanvas
+- Interactive drawing canvas
-- ✅ Real-time digit prediction
+- Real-time digit prediction
-- ✅ Confidence score for each prediction
+- Prediction confidence score
-- ✅ Top-3 predicted classes
+- Top-3 predicted classes
-- ✅ Training & Validation Accuracy/Loss visualization
+- Accuracy and loss visualization
-- ✅ Confusion Matrix
+- Confusion matrix
-- ✅ Classification Report
+- Classification report
-- ✅ Save and reload trained model using `.keras`
+- Saved trained model (`.keras`)
-- ✅ Google Colab compatible
+- Google Colab compatible

 ---

-## 🛠 Technologies Used
+## Technologies Used

 - Python
 - TensorFlow